puhach/people-counter-openvino/README.md

 Although reshaped SSD Lite model is pretty accurate, occasionally fails still occur.
 To solve that issue the volatility threshold is used to account for short misdetections.
 Unfortunately, there are a couple of places where the sequence of failures is rather long, therefore it is recommended to decrease the probability threshold for detections to 0.3 or increase the volatility threshold to a value around 20.

-All command line parameters are described below.
+All supported command line arguments are described below.

 Parameter&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Meaning
 ------------ | ------